 One last thing to add to this makeover.
 We have the DIY part, we have the rolling part, now we need the laundry part, right?
-To add a bit more flair, I cut out a piece of scrap luan (thin plywood) from my stash with my jig saw and used my transfer method to create a graphic.
+Last, to add a bit more flair, I cut out a piece of scrap luan (thin plywood) from my stash with my jig saw and used my transfer method to create a graphic.
 Then, I hand-painted it in and attached the sign with zip ties too.
 Seriously, aren’t zip ties awesome?!

 And our basket complete DIY rolling laundry cart is done.
 I love it!

-The leather hinges I created make the basket functional again and add a sort of rustic feel.
+In addition, the leather hinges I created make the basket functional again and add a sort of rustic feel.

 Baskets in all shapes and sizes are a pure addiction of mine.
 It’s easy to see why – they have endless uses!
 Do you agree?

 As much as I’d like to keep this gem, I have decided to offer it in my shop.
 (SOLD) Someone better purchase it fast before I choose to keep it! hee hee hee.